Testimony of the Day

 - 2 pounds ground grass fed beef

-- 1 pound ground liver or spicy Italian sausage
+- 1 pound ground chorizo or Italian sausage

 - 4 cups tomato sauce (preferably homemade organic or from a glass jar)